-Does the Code require any non-listed companies to be public interest entities?
+Does the revised Code require any non-listed companies to be public interest entities?

-For the purpose of the Code, a non-listed company is not a public interest entity unless the firm considers it to be a public interest entity based on professional judgment in accordance with paragraph 290.26 of the Code.
+For the purpose of the revised Code, a non-listed company is not a public interest entity unless the firm considers it to be a public interest entity based on professional judgment in accordance with paragraph 400.8 in Chapter A of the revised Code.